microsoft/GraphEngine/doc/DataAccess/InvertedIndex.md

 may not be immediately reflected in the index.
 That is, a substring query may return outdated results.
-To rule out false positives (the previously matched cells do not match now), we can check the field values again after getting the matched cell Ids.
+To rule out false positives (the previously matched cells do not match now), we can check the field values again after getting the matched cell ids.
 It is not easy to address false negatives though, i.e., a cell should be matched, but not included in the index yet.

 The indexes are updated periodically by the system.
 To manually update an index,